perj/sebuild/docs/README.md

 These arguments apply to all descriptors except CONFIG and COMPONENT.
-If an argument only applies to one or some desciptors (again except CONFIG and COMPONENT), that is noted specially.
+If an argument only applies to one or some desciptors (again except CONFIG and COMPONENT), that is noted specifically.

 * [Including Builddesc fragments - INCLUDE](arguments/include.md)
 * [Enabling Descriptors - enabled](arguments/enabled.md)